 I had another surreal moment like that the following day.
 Do you remember that one scene in Emma (with Gwenyth Palthrow) when Mr. Knightly professed his love to Emma?
 The music swelled and small flower blossoms fell from the tree.
 It was picture perfect.

 On Saturday we attended a Marian Conference and during the lunch break we found a grassy area under a tree to have a picnic.
 Suddenly, a nearby building turned on their sound system and classical music stared playing in the background.
 Then a breeze rustled through the tree and small flower blossoms started falling from the sky as Brian turned to me and gave me that “look of love” that said he wanted nothing more than to kiss me.
-Part of me was reeling and the other part of me was again inwardly yelling, “Fake!”
+Part of me was reeling and the other part of me was in disbelief.
 Stuff like this does not happen in real life.
-But it does.
+But sometimes it does.
 It really does.

 BRIAN: The weekend Bobbi and I spent together was awesome!
 Not only did I get to meet Bobbi’s family but we also tried to cram as much as we could into the weekend.
 We attended a small Marian conference, went out to dinner, enjoyed the beach, and visited a state park.
 Every minute was wonderful and the whole visit was a true blessing.
 However, the weekend went by too quickly.
 Before I knew it Bobbi and I were heading back to the airport so I could catch a plane back to Monterey.
 It was very hard to say good-bye because I was saying good-bye to my best friend.
 I shed a few tears as I got on the plane, but realized that Bobbi and I would soon be together again.
 In four weeks Bobbi would come visit me.